MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntstrsafe/nf-ntstrsafe-rtlunicodestringcchcopynex.md

   <tr>
     <td><b>STRSAFE_ZERO_LENGTH_ON_FAILURE</b></td>
     <td>
-      If set and the function returns STATUS_BUFFER_OVERFLOW, the destination string length is set to zero bytes.
+      If this flag is set and the function returns STATUS_BUFFER_OVERFLOW, the destination string length is set to zero bytes.
     </td>
   </tr>
 </table>